Lung Cancer Clinical Trial

 total bilirubin less than or equal to 2.5 x the upper limit of normal range (UNL) OR direct bilirubin less than or equal to ULN for participants with total bilirubin levels of greater than 1.5 X ULN

-AST and ALT less than or equal to 2.5 x ULN OR less than or equal to 5 x ULN for subjects with metastatic disease to the liver
+Aspartate aminotransferase (AST) and alanine aminotransferase (ALT) less than or equal to 2.5 x ULN OR less than or equal to 5 x ULN for subjects with metastatic disease to the liver

 creatinine greater than or equal to 1.5 x ULN OR creatinine clearance greater than or equal to 50 mL/min for participants with creatinine levels greater than 1.5 X ULN